aneoconsulting/ArmoniK.Admin.GUI/unit_test_formation.md

   We choose using Jest for his large adoption and popularity by Javascript community and frameworks like React, Vue and Angular.

+### Prerequisites

+Before getting started with unit testing using Jest, make sure you have the following prerequisites:

+- Node.js and npm installed

   ### Jest installation